papajessie/swcpy/docs/AAT1.md

 These stats internal to the system link different parts of data together.

   * Unit ID: AAT1
-  * _Not found: Ability, Apply buffs, Death projectile, Death projectile damage, Death projectile delay, Death projectile distance, Hero data, Projectile type, Self buff, Spawn apply buffs, Upgrade shard uid_
+  * _Not found: Ability, Apply buffs, Death projectile, Hero data, Projectile type, Self buff, Spawn apply buffs, Upgrade shard uid_

 ### Presentation stats

 These are all sorts of user interface settings, that should not interfere with gameplay.